natalieagus/50002/docs/Labs/lab4-part2.md

 Experiment with different assembly program of your liking to ensure that you understand how Beta CPU works.
 You can even execute functions with proper procedure, or even use this as your 1D project.

 {: .important}
 Please talk to your instructors if you plan to implement your 1D with a general purpose CPU instead of an FSM.
-Your checkoff criteria will have to be slightly adjusted.
+We would like to learn more about your implementation beforehand.

 Also, be mindful about the <span style="color:red; font-weight: bold;">supervisor bit</span>.
 Ensure that you fully understand how it can be set or cleared.
 We paste the information from the first part of the handout below for clarity.